High-degree cubature on Wiener space through unshuffle expansions: Introduction

 \subsection{Existing constructions}

 Constructions for cubature measures on Wiener space of degree three and five were first obtained in Lyons, Victoir \cite{LV04} by solving moment problems for discrete random variables arising from the expansion of the non-commutative exponential in a Poincare-Birkhoff-Witt basis of the free tensor algebra.
-Since then several attempts have been made to develop constructions of cubature measures on Wiener space that extend to higher degrees.
+Since then, several attempts have been made to develop constructions of cubature measures on Wiener space that extend to higher degrees.
 For the one- and two-dimensional noise Litterer \cite{litterer}\ generalises the Lyons-Victoir construction to degree seven.
-Using a similar approach Gyurko and Lyons \cite{gyurko} obtained measures of degree nine and eleven for one-dimensional noise.
-While these constructions result in efficient, explicit cubature formulae on Wiener space with the smallest support known to date they do not extend in any obvious and tractable way to higher dimensions (cf.\ Section \ref{sec:3D} where we have extend the Lyons-Victoir construction to the three-dimensional case).
+Using a similar approach Gyurko and Lyons \cite{gyurko} obtained measures of degree nine and eleven for one-dimensional noise. { In three dimensions, a degree-seven generalisation of the Lyons–Victoir cubature in the Hall basis has been obtained by Herschell \cite{timothy}, extending the original construction of \cite{LV04}.
+As observed by Gyurko–Lyons \cite{gyurko}, such a 3D degree-7 construction has support on 91 Lie-basis elements whose coefficients must satisfy more than 150 inhomogeneous polynomial constraints, underscoring the difficulty of the problem.
+The size of the support of the formula in \cite{timothy} serves as a key benchmark for our results; in particular, we recover the corresponding support size for three-dimensional noise from our construction in \autoref{sec:brokensym}.
+While these constructions result in efficient, explicit cubature formulae on Wiener space with the smallest support known to date they do not extend in any obvious and tractable way to higher dimensions due to the lack of symmetry in both the basis and the associated moment constraints. }